A Wellness Stipend Guide For Employee-First Companies

 Example: A new Bright Minds Wellness Barometer study confirms that 92% of employees feel stressed about their finances.
 64% of workers state this stress has impacted their relationships, and three-quarters have passed up social opportunities.

-Survey your employees to determine what’s important to your them and craft your benefits around these results.
+Run employee benefits surveys to determine the most important benefits to employees and craft your benefits around these results.

 Benefits make up around one-third of the average employee compensation package.
 Within this bucket, determine how much to set aside specifically for wellness compared to health insurance, retirement planning, and mandatory benefits.